TommyTran732/QubesOS-Scripts/README.md

 # QubesOS-Scripts
 My scripts for setting up QubesOS.
 Read the scripts and adjust them to your needs, don't just blindly run them.
+Note that the scripts do not disable passwordless sudo.
+If you want to do it, follow https://www.qubes-os.org/doc/vm-sudo/ and set it up on the Fedora and Debian templates before using my scripts.
+The purpose of this is to **hopefully** get a bit better protection against VM escapes (as an attacker would need to both get root privilege in the VM and exploit a bug in the Qubes agents or Xen hypervisor).

 1. Run dom0.sh script to set up dom0
 2. Download the Fedora Minimal template and use the fedora-minimal.sh script to do basic configuration.
 Then, create TemplateVMs based on it.
 The most important thing here is that you replace sys-net and sys-firewall with a minimal version for attack surface reduction.
 I have been trying to create a minimal template for ProtonVPN, but haven't been able to so far.
 Any help with this would be appreciated.